Russian actor, stage director Sergei Yursky dies at 83

 MOSCOW (AP) — Sergei Yursky, a renowned Russian film and stage actor who has been widely recognized as one of the most talented actors of his generation, has died.
 He was 83.

-The Mossovet Theater where Yursky worked said he died in Moscow Friday.
+The Mossovet Theater where Yursky worked said he died in Moscow on Friday.
 The Tass news agency quoted his daughter as saying that he died of heart failure.

-Born to an actor’s family in Leningrad, Yursky graduated from theater academy and joined the city’s Bolshoi Drama Theater in 1957.
-He worked there for the next two decades and made his director’s debut with Moliere.
-Since 1979 he worked as an actor and director in Moscow’s Mossovet Theater.
+Born to an actor’s family in Leningrad, Yursky graduated from a theater academy and joined the city’s Bolshoi Drama Theater in 1957.
+He worked there for the next two decades and made his directorial debut with Moliere.
+He had worked as an actor and director in Moscow’s Mossovet Theater since 1979.

-Yursky also had a successful movie career, starring in such films as “The Golden Calf” and “The Meeting Place Can’t Be Changed.”
+Yursky also had a highly successful movie career, playing charming con artist Ostap Bender in the “The Golden Calf” and a desperate man facing murder charges and struggling to prove his innocence in “The Meeting Place Can’t Be Changed” among dozens of other roles.

 Most Read Entertainment Stories